bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 gap*[^lol], it's just plain old wet stuff, whatever stuff is anyway.

-So, aside from determinism being functionally equivalent to evolution denial, the central point of this argument is that neurons don't provide consciousness, they manipulate the fluid around them, changing the texture of a liquid mind.
+So, aside from determinism being functionally equivalent to evolution denial, the central point is that neurons don't provide consciousness, they manipulate the fluid around them, changing the texture of a liquid mind-stuff that pre-dates evolution.

-There are two obvious mechanisms that could lead to this behaviour, the most simple - and the one taken so far - is that fluids as a whole have experience.
-A less direct one is that water's hexagonal structure is put under pressure from sodium ions as they rush into gates along the axons, forcing it to become aware of the shape of the neuron's outer surface, and by extension the network as a whole.
+There are two obvious mechanisms that could lead to this, the most simple - and the one taken so far - is that fluids as a whole have experience.
+A less direct one is that water's hexagonal structure, when put under pressure from sodium ions rushing into gates along neural axons force a decison on its movement, causing it to become aware of the shape of the neuron's outer surface, and by extension the network as a whole.

 These two viewpoints result in very different outcomes.
 The former needs no special quantum behaviour, being pure fluid-dynamics it can be explained in